andrepazv/andrepazv.github.io/research.md

 <strong>Joining forces for interdisciplinary research</strong>
 I believe as biologists we have a lot to offer in interdisciplinary research that can have broader impacts in society and I am eager to participate of such interdisciplinary efforts.
 With this in mind I have in a few occasions joined forces with social scientists to better understand complex systems.
-This led to a few publications were we investigate the effect of communal property of land by afrocolombian communities in deforestation patterns [[Pub]](https://www.sciencedirect.com/science/article/pii/S0305750X19304863?dgcid=coauthor&amp;fbclid=IwAR3_2VE5mpYfSoeiTJwEysEGrzOSHdIL15MFwEvnfvGEhJuJ3Z-q7xnt8Yo){:target="_blank"}[[video (in spanish)]](https://www.youtube.com/watch?v=EXDzZW6zUX8&t=2s){:target="_blank"}
+This led to a few publications were we investigate the effect of communal property of land by afrocolombian communities in deforestation patterns <a href="https://www.sciencedirect.com/science/article/pii/S0305750X19304863" target="_blank">[Pub]</a><a href="https://www.youtube.com/watch?v=EXDzZW6zUX8&t=2s" target="_blank>[video (in spanish)]</a>
- and the impacts of planting local versus clonal varieties of cacao in Ecuador for both communities and biodiversity [[Pub here]](http://onlinelibrary.wiley.com/doi/10.1002/bse.2011/full){:target="_blank"}.
+ and the impacts of planting local versus clonal varieties of cacao in Ecuador for both communities and biodiversity <a href="http://onlinelibrary.wiley.com/doi/10.1002/bse.2011/full" target="_blank">[Pub here]</a>.
 Looking forward to more collaborations like these!
 </div>
 </body>